bec-archer/SR80-Manuals/user-manual.md

 Why the device name and not your personal name?
 Multiple techs share the same iPad during the day, and whoever happens to be admin-unlocked isn't necessarily the person typing the note.
 Attributing the note to the device is the truth — it tells you exactly which iPad the note came from, which is what matters for the audit trail.

 Notes are visible to both the front counter and the tech station.
-Maria can jot down customer instructions ("needs by Friday"), and Tony can document what he found during repair.
+Front counter staff can jot down customer instructions ("needs by Friday"), and Tony can document what he found during repair.
 Everyone sees the same history.

 #### Repair History